Functional-Coefficient Models for Multivariate Time Series in Designed Experiments: with Applications to Brain Signals

 \section{Conclusion}

-Current methods have not been able to extract a universally accepted metric to differentiate young children diagnosed with ADHD from the control population.
-One limitation of the common techniques for EEG analysis is that they can capture only linear dependence and hence do not account for the complex interactions in the brain network.
-Moreover, these methods do not properly utilize information from multiple subjects while capturing non-linear interactions.
-The proposed novel MX-FAR model overcomes these limitations.

-One of the advantages of the MX-FAR model is its flexibility: functional coefficients can take either additive or multiplicative subject-specific effects.
+One of the advantages of the MXFAR model is its flexibility: functional coefficients can take either additive or multiplicative subject-specific effects.
 Furthermore, the proposed estimation approach does not require knowledge of the true functional form of the coefficients nor its governing parameters.
 Instead, the functions are estimated by assuming a locally linear structure with random effects.
-Hence, inference method provides good estimates of the true mean functions and account for between-subject variation---even in the presence of abrupt jumps.
-Moreover, the model can also accommodate for various group-specific features which add another layer of flexibility to the model, which is hence useful for differentiating the brain functional connectivity networks of ADHD patients against the healthy controls.
+Thus, the inference method provides good estimates of the true mean functions and account for between-subject variation.
+Moreover, the model can also accommodate various group-specific features making our model very flexible, and hence useful for differentiating the brain connectivity networks of ADHD patients against the healthy controls.